 Repository Hygiene for Distributed Infra Teams

-If a feature branch has diverged too far or contains sensitive data, it is often cleaner to reset it to main and replay the valid changes.
+If a feature branch has diverged too far or contains something that shouldn't be there, resetting to main and replaying valid changes is often the cleanest approach:

 # Backup current state just in case